Learn to cook boiled peanuts at home and you can enjoy this southern delicacy any time of the year.

 Boiled Peanuts are a delicacy here in the south.
-They are sold everywhere including on the side of the road, at gas stations, baseball and football games and even prepared at home!
-Church groups often have boiled peanut fundraisers!
+They are sold everywhere including roadside stands, parking lots, baseball and football games, farmers markets, and even gas stations.

 Ingredients for Making Boiled Peanuts